 Read chapter 5, through section 5.2 of the textbook [VH04] and answer the following questions.
 For examples of uses of NewPortObject, see the code examples page.

-2. [Concepts] [UseModels]

-- (a) (5 points) By default, does a server created by using NewPortObject process messages concurrently, or one at a time? - (b) (5 points) For what kind of problems must you use NewPortObject instead of NewPortObject2?
+1. (5 points) [Concepts] [UseModels] By default, does a server created by using NewPortObject.oz or NewPortObject2.oz process messages concurrently, or one at a time?